 In summary, the mediator tries to makes sure all parties are as satisfied, through being the objective, voice of reason in a situation, while the lawyer defends the interests of their own client.
-Now we have outweighed the situational usefulness of each service so YOU can better decide when a mediator would suit YOUR interests.
+Now we have outlined the situational usefulness of each service so YOU can better decide when a mediator would suit YOUR interests.

 We offer professional mediation service.
 Get in touch with us today to learn more.